castle-xyz/ghost-tests/ui/README.md

 ## File picker

 Allows the user to pick a file.
 The user can either browse for files with the system file dialog or drag and drop files onto the control.
 The file is uploaded to Castle's servers and a URI is returned.
 This URI can then be used with LÖVE resource-loading functions.
+Since the file is uploaded, the URI is safe to put in [storage](https://castle.games/documentation/storage-api-reference) or use with multiplayer APIs -- to let a user pick a custom character avatar in a multiplayer game, for example.

 ```
 newValue = ui.filePicker(label, value, props)